 In our new column, staff share insider advice.
-This month certification manager Colleen LaCoss addresses the annual elephant in the room: the women owned business recertification process.
+This month certification manager Colleen LaCoss addresses the annual elephant in the room: the WBE recertification process.
 If you have additional questions please reach out to our certification team today, we’d be happy to assist in any way possible.

 1. Do I need a site visit?

 Site visits are generally required only every three years.
 So if you had one last year, there’s a good chance you won’t need one this year.

 Sometimes.
 Certification has 3 phases, with each phase taking about 30 days.
 But you may not need all 3.

 - Additional committee review- for businesses with major changes like ownership percentage, management/directors, legal structure, or headquarters

 - Site visit- generally done every 3 years

 If you’ve had no changes and had a site visit last year, you can likely expect it to go through in about 30 days.
 But if you know it’s your lucky site visit year or if you’ve transferred stock… do the math and plan accordingly.

 3. Is there any downside to reapplying early?